EajayD/password-generator/README.md

 ## Acknowledgments

-* I'd like to thank the class repositories for being available to view and reference to get ideas on certain styles and what not
+* i'd like to thank my classmates once again, talking through different thought processes of how to approach this certain assignment allowed me to get an idea of how I wanted to approach it.
+Also going a little more in depth of certain functions of javascript and the many ways you can write something and still get to the same solution.
-* w3schools always an MVP when trying to figure out certain properties.
-They also had nice templates for reference which allowed me to get a vague idea of how I wanted to layout my page.
-Wireframing :)
+* w3schools for grabbing some string methods and the pop up box method.